Mount Fromme: Notable trails

 Floppy Bunny is a popular trail found before Bobsled on the climb up.
 It is a black diamond but can be ridden as a blue if none of the optional features are attempted.
 It contains an optional jump line but several mandatory wood features.

 Hiking

 Mount Fromme also contains a few hiking trails.
 Some trails are shared biking and hiking trails.
 Some hiking-only trails include St. Georges which connects the Baden Powell Trail with Mountain Highway just before the seventh switchback, and Per Gynt which connects the seventh switchback to past the eighth.
-The summit trail to Mount Fromme winds through second growth forest, gaining a final 350 meters of elevation.
-The false summit of Mount Fromme has hiking trails that connect to Grouse Mountain and Goat Mountain.
+There are three major trails to the summit of Mount Fromme.
+These are, in order of difficulty from easiest to most difficult, Bill's Trail, Wally's Trail, and Doug's Trail.
+All three wind through second growth forest, gaining a final 350 meters of elevation above Mountain Highway (which continues on to Grouse Mountain).
+Bill's Trail approaches from the south after the end of the Per Gynt trail.
+Wally's trail approaches the summit from the southwest.
+Doug's trail approaches from the north from the Mosquito Creek headwaters.
+From the pass between Fromme and Grouse, north of the summit at an elevation of 950 metres above sea level, one may use Erik the Red trail to proceed to Grouse Mountain and Goat Mountain.
 The summit offers views of Cathedral Mountain, Mount Burwell, Mount Coliseum, Fannin Range, The Needles, Lynn Peak, Seymour Mountain, and Mount Baker.
 The summit typically sees snowpack until mid to late June.